Elias Paiyo: Playing career

 Elias Paiyo's first Rugby League International Federation sanctioned PNG representative game was on 10 October 1995 against Tonga in Hull.
 The team included Bruce Mamando, David Westley, Marcus Bai, John Okul and Stanley Gene.
 Elias Paiyo (PNG Kumul Representative Player No.171) set a record number of points by a PNG player in World Cup match during that game.
-That record stood for an incredible 22 years until it was broken by Rhyse Martin in 2017 in a World Cup match against Wales played in Port Moresby.
+That record stood for 22 years until it was broken by Rhyse Martin in 2017 in a World Cup match against Wales played in Port Moresby.

 After solid World Cup performances, Paiyo and fellow Kumul, Bruce Mamando was signed to the inaugural Adelaide Rams team, a new club in the Australian Super League competition.
 Due to legal action in the ARL/Super League war, Paiyo and Mamando were sent to Canberra Raiders.

 In 1996, Elias Paiyo captained the PNG team in the Super League World Nines held at Suva in Fiji.
 PNG finished Runners-Up in a finals match that was 10 all at full-time.
 New Zealand winning the match in extra time with a 24-10 victory.
-The three professional players, Bruce Mamando, David Westley and Paiyo, excluded themselves from receiving any of the $15,000 in prizemoney, choosing to share it amongst the rest of the team.
+The three professional players, Bruce Mamando, David Westley and Paiyo, excluded themselves from receiving any of the $15,000 in prize money, choosing to share it amongst the rest of the team.

 When Paiyo finally fronted in 1997, after the Super League/ARL war, for the Adelaide Rams team he found that the Club had signed three experienced Hooker/Halves including Kerrod Walters, Steve Stone and Dean Schifilliti.
-Knowing he was unlikely to displace three experienced professionals, Paiyo set about forcing his way on to the team.
-He showed great tenacity in developing his fitness, skills, strength and agility to a point where he earned his place in the team as a centre.
-A position he had previously not played.

 He was not selected for the Kumuls in 2001 due to a selection policy excluding players from the New South Wales competition.
 In 2003 and 2004 Paiyo played for the Sydney Bulls in the Jim Beam Cup.